 Parlays can include various combinations of moneyline, point spread, or totals bets from either one game or multiple games.
 However, few sportsbooks will allow you to make a parlay bet on both the moneyline and the spread of the same game.
-Sportsbooks do this to mitigate risk.
+These outcomes are closely related, so sportsbooks do this to mitigate their risk.

-Some sportsbooks allow a limitless number events for parlays, while others place a cap at a predetermined maximum ceiling.
+Some sportsbooks allow a limitless number of events for parlays, while others place a cap at a predetermined ceiling.

-This is where the work of a teaser comes in: You can manipulate the odds in your favor at the cost of a reduced payout compared to what you would get on a standard parlay bet.
+This is where the work of a teaser comes in.
+You can manipulate the line in your favor at the cost of a reduced payout compared to that you’d see with a standard parlay bet.

-Most gambling sites offer basketball teasers at 4, 4.5, and 5 points.
-Depending on the number of selections you choose to include in your bet, some sportsbooks offer something they call “sweetheart” teasers.
-These give you the option of manipulating the betting line by 8 or 10 points.
+Most online sports betting sites offer basketball teasers that allow you to adjust the spread by 4, 4.5, or 5 points.
+Depending on the number of selections you choose to include in your bet, some sportsbooks offer something called “sweetheart” teasers.
+These give you the option of manipulating the betting line by 8 to 10 points.

-No matter how enticing teasers may seem, remember that you need to predict all events correctly to win the bet.
-Be sure to scrutinize the fine print of your sports betting site’s terms and conditions.
-Some sportsbooks will remove an event from the teaser if the final result is a push, while others will count it as a loss.
+No matter how enticing teasers may seem, remember that you still need to predict all events correctly to win the bet.
+Scrutinize the fine print of your sports betting site’s terms and conditions.
+Some sportsbooks will remove an event from the teaser if the result is a push, while others will count it as a loss.

 With proposition betting, or “prop” betting, you can bet on things other than the results of games.
 This includes wagering on specific players or events within games.